TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 5) Connecting the Host to the Cloud Relay
 6) Diagnosing issues with Relays
 7) Communication between Plugins
+8) Scripting the C-DEngine
-8) Adding a local node to your mesh
+9) Adding a local node to your mesh
-9) Pushing data into Azure IoT Hub
+10) Pushing data into Azure IoT Hub
-10) Securing the Host using SSL
+11) Securing the Host using SSL
-11) Creating your own custom plugin
+12) Creating your own custom plugin
-12) Advanced NMI Topics
+13) Advanced NMI Topics

 During the tutorial we will make use of a variety of existing plugins.